ClaraLovesFunk/FLUFFY-MLLM-Benchmark/ressources/readme/README_TEXT.md

 ### Run Evaluation

-If you want to evaluate a model on a dataset and save the metrics indicate the correctly/incorrectly predicted samples as you can see in `evaluations` do:
+If you want to evaluate a model on a dataset and save the metrics indicate the correctly/incorrectly predicted samples as you can see in [evaluations](evaluations) do:

 ```bash
 python run_eval.py --models model_of_interest --datasets dataset_of_interest --run run_of_interest --mode hard --calcavrg no
 ```
 `run_of_interest` is an integer that represents the run of your experiment. `Mode` can be either the string `hard` or `soft` representing whether you want to evaluate without or with post-processing tolerance. `Calcavrg` determines whether the average per model over all datasets should be calculated.
 This argument can take the values `yes` or `no`.
-You can also use the `all` keyword or a list of `models/datasets` as when running inference.
+You can also use the `all` keyword or a list of models and datasets as when running inference.

 ## Repository Structure

 This section outlines the organization of the repository detailing the directories and their contents to facilitate navigation and understanding of where key files and resources are located.

-- `/datasets`: Contains directories for each dataset used in the benchmark.
+- [/datasets](datasets): Contains directories for each dataset used in the benchmark.
-  - `/example_dataset`: An example dataset directory.
+  - `example_dataset`: An example dataset directory.
     - `ds_benchmark.json`: Demonstrates the format for dataset split of interest.
-- `/evaluation/`: Holds evaluation scripts and resources for each dataset.
+- [/evaluations](evaluations): Holds evaluation scripts and resources for each dataset.
-  - `eval.py`: the script holding the dataset-specific evaluation function(s) that are called from `run_eval.py`
+  - `eval.py`: the script holding the dataset-specific evaluation function(s) that are called from [run_eval.py](run_eval.py)
-  - `/eval_dataset_of_interest`: Optional subdirectory for additional resources.
+  - `eval_dataset_of_interest`: Optional subdirectory for additional resources.
-  - `/README.md`: Provides details on dataset-specific evaluations.
+  - `README.md`: Provides details on dataset-specific evaluations.
-- `/experiments`: Documents the experiments conducted including configurations and outputs.
+- [/experiments](experiments): Documents the experiments conducted including configurations and outputs.
-  - `/model/dataset/run`: Contains files documenting individual experiment runs
+  - `model/dataset/run`: Contains files documenting individual experiment runs
-    - `/config.json`: Information on the experiment's setup.
+    - `config.json`: Information on the experiment's setup.
-    - `/output.json`: Raw output from the model.
+    - `output.json`: Raw output from the model.
-    - `/output_aux_hard.json`: Cleaned output without post-processing tolerance (for further explanation see `report.pdf`).
+    - `output_aux_hard.json`: Cleaned output without post-processing tolerance (for further explanation see `report.pdf`).
-    - `/output_aux_soft.json`: Cleaned output with post-processing tolerance (for further explanation see `report.pdf`).
+    - `output_aux_soft.json`: Cleaned output with post-processing tolerance (for further explanation see `report.pdf`).
-    - `/scores_hard.json`: Metrics when processing output without post-processing tolerance.
+    - `scores_hard.json`: Metrics when processing output without post-processing tolerance.
-    - `/scores_soft.json`: Metrics when processing output with post-processing tolerance
+    - `scores_soft.json`: Metrics when processing output with post-processing tolerance
-    - `/examples_hard.json`: Indicates which dataset samples were predicted correctly when not applying post-processing tolerance.
+    - `examples_hard.json`: Indicates which dataset samples were predicted correctly when not applying post-processing tolerance.
-    - `/examples_soft.json`: Indicates which dataset samples were predicted correctly when applying post-processing tolerance.
+    - `examples_soft.json`: Indicates which dataset samples were predicted correctly when applying post-processing tolerance.
-    - `/valid_ans_hard.json`: Ratio of valid answers when not applying post-processing tolerance.
+    - `valid_ans_hard.json`: Ratio of valid answers when not applying post-processing tolerance.
-    - `/valid_ans_soft.json`: Ratio of valid answers applying post-processing tolerance.
+    - `valid_ans_soft.json`: Ratio of valid answers applying post-processing tolerance.
-- `/inference`: Includes inference scripts and model-specific resources.
+- [/inference](inference): Includes inference scripts and model-specific resources.
-  - `/model_of_interest`: Includes inference scripts and model-specific resources.
+  - `model_of_interest`: Includes inference scripts and model-specific resources.
     - `inference.py`: inference script for running a model on a specified dataset given a model configuration.
 It loads a pre-trained model, processes input data, and generates predictions.
 Additionally, it saves the model's outputs and related information to the specified directory for evaluation purposes when called from another script.
-    - `/subdirectory_of_interest`: optional subdirectory that can contain additional resources for the model to run such as a cloned git repository
+    - `subdirectory_of_interest`: optional subdirectory that can contain additional resources for the model to run such as a cloned git repository
     - `README.md`: further information on the model of interest & its implementation
     - `Requirements.txt`: Stores dependencies that need to be installed in the respective environment.
-- `/resources`: Auxiliary resources like images or additional scripts related to the project.
+- [/ressources](ressources): Auxiliary resources like images or additional scripts related to the project.
-- `/utils`: Utility scripts for common functions across the project.
+- [/utils](ressources/utils): Utility scripts for common functions across the project.
-  - `config.json`: Configuration settings for the benchmarking process.
+- [/config.json](config.json): Configuration settings for the benchmarking process.
-  - `prompts.py`: Generates prompts for the models based on the benchmark datasets.
+- [/prompts.py](prompts.py): Generates prompts for the models based on the benchmark datasets.
-- `README.md`: The main documentation providing detailed information about the project setup and usage.
+- [/README.md](README.md): The main documentation providing detailed information about the project setup and usage.
-- `report.pdf`: A comprehensive report of the benchmark findings.
+- [/report.pdf](report.pdf): A comprehensive report of the benchmark findings.
-- `run_eval.py` and `run_inference.py`: Main scripts for running evaluations and inferences.
+- [/run_eval.py](run_eval.py) and [/run_inference.py](run_inference.py): Main scripts for running evaluations and inferences.